pumpncode/Balatro-Aikoyoris-Shenanigans/README.md

 Maxwell's Notebook sprite by larantula_l on Discord

+Art in guestJokerArts.png is copyrighted by and belong to their respective owners and I was given permission to use these.

-Assets (Music/Sounds/Graphics/etc.) are licensed under CC-BY-NC-SA 4.0, Code is licensed under GPL v3
+Assets (Music/Sounds/Graphics/etc.) unless stated otherwise are licensed under CC-BY-NC-SA 4.0, Code is licensed under GPL v3